fmher/project-4/README.md

 - create drop down menu bar
 - create footer
 - have logo that brings you to home when clicked
+- give each car more information such as mpg, est range, top speed, acceleration
 - show how much to finance/buy car
 - Users can create an account
 - Users can favorite certain cars